Navigation

 Ship recycling

-Ships are considered hazardous waste under international environmental law such as the Basel Convention and the EU Ship Recycling Regulation.
-According to the NGO Shipbreaking Platform, 763 ocean-going commercial ships and floating offshore units were sold to the scrap yards in 2021.
-Of these, 583 of the largest tankers, bulkers, floating platforms, cargo- and passenger ships ended up on the beaches of Bangladesh, India and Pakistan.
+Vessels are considered hazardous waste under international environmental law such as the Basel Convention and the EU Ship Recycling Regulation.
+According to the NGO Shipbreaking Platform, 443 ocean-going commercial vessels were sold to the scrap yards in 2022.
+Of these vessels, 292 large tankers, bulkers, offshore platforms, cargo and passenger vessels were dismantled in Bangladesh, India and Pakistan, amounting to 80% of the gross tonnage broken up globally.
 The process of dismantling often does not occur in safe and environmentally sound working conditions.
 The practice of “beaching” vessels to break them up poses significant risks to the health and safety of the workers.
 It also causes environmental damage due to the toxic materials released during the process.
-Ship recycling is therefore related to the "E" and the "S" of "environmental, social and governance" issues.

-The IMO's Hong Kong Convention is aimed at ensuring that ships when being recycled do not pose any unnecessary risk to human health and safety or to the environment.
-The Hong Kong Convention was adopted in May 2009 but has not yet entered into force.
-Regulations in the Convention cover the design, construction, operation and preparation of ships to facilitate safe and environmentally sound recycling and the establishment of an appropriate enforcement mechanism for ship recycling, incorporating certification and reporting requirements.
-Ships to be sent for recycling will be required to carry an inventory of hazardous materials which will be specific to each ship.
-IUMI supports the ratification of the Hong Kong Convention to ensure a minimum standard of safety and environmental standards during the dismantling of ships.
+The IMO's Hong Kong Convention is aimed at ensuring that vessels when being recycled do not pose any unnecessary risk to human health and safety or to the environment.
+The Hong Kong Convention was adopted in May 2009 and will enter into force in June 2025.
+Regulations in the Convention cover the design, construction, operation and preparation of vessels to facilitate safe and environmentally sound recycling and the establishment of an appropriate enforcement mechanism for vessel recycling, incorporating certification and reporting requirements.
+Vessels to be sent for recycling will be required to carry an inventory of hazardous materials which will be specific to each vessel.
+IUMI welcomes the ratification of the Hong Kong Convention to ensure a minimum standard of safety and environmental standards during the dismantling of vessels.

 The EU put in place its own regulatory measure.
 From 31 December 2018, the EU Ship Recycling Regulation mandates the recycling of all large sea-going vessels sailing under an EU flag to take place in yards included in the European List of ship recycling facilities.
 The regulation aims to make ship recycling safer and environmentally sound.
-The 7th edition of the European List of ship recycling facilities published in November 2020 contains 43 yards, including 34 yards in Europe, 8 yards in Turkey and 1 yard in the USA.
+The 11th edition of the European List of ship recycling facilities was published in July 2023 and contains 48 yards, including 38 yards in Europe, 9 yards in Turkey and 1 yard in the USA.

 The EU Ship Recycling Regulation has implications for marine insurance.
 Insurers involved in actions which may be considered illegal exports of ships to yards not included on the European List of ship recycling facilities may be held liable.
 Being associated with unsustainable practices such as “beaching” of vessels may further lead to reputational risks.
 IUMI is raising awareness for this issue by holding presentations and webinars on the topic.
 IUMI further supports the work of the Ship Recycling Transparency Initiative (SRTI) which aims at ensuring better labour and environmental standards by requiring shipowners to disclose their ship recycling policies and practices.